 Little is known about either of their roles in Norse society, although it is likely that they were venerated widely by the later Vikings, whose way of life was strongly dependent on seafaring and fishing.

-In Norse mythological poems, or “Sagas”, Ægir was seen as a great host of the Gods, holding famous banquets for the Norse pantheon and brewing colossal batches of ale in a special cauldron.
+In Norse mythological poems, or “Sagas”, Ægir was seen as a great host of the Norse Gods, holding famous banquets for the Norse pantheon and brewing colossal batches of ale in a special cauldron.

 Poseidon